 A child care provider may examine their own documents in the possession or control of the State.
 Review of the documents will be in the presence of a State representative during business hours, unless otherwise arranged.
 Written authorization from the provider may be required before the Union will be granted access to the provider's documents.
 Neither the provider nor the Union may remove any contents; however, a provider may provide a written rebuttal to any information in the documents that they consider objectionable.
 A provider may request a copy of their documents and will receive these documents within forty-five (45) calendar days of a written request, with the exception of pending referrals and unresolved complaints.
 The State may charge a reasonable fee for copying any documents requested by the provider or the Union.
-If providers have questions about any of the information and correction, if necessary.
+If providers have questions about any of the information that has been provided, they can file a written appeal with the State for a review, explanation and correction, if necessary.